polyend/TrackerBetaTesting/HOWTO_BETA_FIRMWARE.md

 ## If you find bugs

-If you're upgrading between beta releases, use the "Reset Config" feature in the Firmware section of the Config screen.
-That will ensure

 That's why we're testing!
 Report them [here](https://github.com/polyend/TrackerIssues).

+But first, if you're upgrading between beta releases, check the following:

+* use the "Reset Config" feature in the Firmware section of the Config screen to ensure your problem wasn't related to some configuration format changes between beta releases;

+* delete the hidden "Workspace" folder from your SD card to ensure your problem isn't caused by changed data formats;

+* disconnect power from the device for a few seconds.

 ## In case of serious trouble